 Answer: Confidence score approximates how likely an intent is present in the message.
-For every message, the model will assign a score to every defined intent in the range of 0 to 1.
+For every message, the model will assign a score to every defined intent in the range of zero to 1.
 These scores will add up to 1.
-A confidence score close to 1.0 means the system is strongly confident a message contains an intent and a score close to 0 implies that a particular intent is likely not present in a message.
+A confidence score close to 1.0 means the system is strongly confident a message contains an intent and a score close to zero implies that a particular intent is likely not present in a message.

 What is a good confidence score?

 Answer: The system is designed to be conservative in how it assigns scores.
-It cannot assign every message a confidence score of 1.0 and it only assigns an intent to a message if the confidence score reaches a certain threshold.
+It cannot assign every message a confidence score of 1.0, and it only assigns an intent to a message if the confidence score reaches a certain threshold.
 The current Intent Builder threshold is set at 0.6.
-Anything below 0.6 will be assigned the intent of “undefined.”
+Anything below 0.6 will be assigned the intent of “Undefined.”
 A score of 0.65, for example, would mean that the message will be assigned an intent with less than strong confidence, whereas a score around 0.9 would represent a high likelihood that the message has a particular intent.

 How should I use a model’s confidence scores to improve it?

 Answer: You should not use confidence scores to determine the model’s performance.
 The confidence scores are not a reflection of the accuracy of the model but an approximation of the likelihood of the intents associated with the scores.
 Instead, model accuracy, precision, and recall are the metrics we usually rely on to assess the performance of the model.

 What exactly is the similarity score in Intent Analyzer’s intent discovery?
 Does it represent syntactic similarity or lexical or both?